pikasTech/pikadoc-en/docs/source/从 RT-Thread 软件包开始.md

 # Start with RT-Thread package

-PikaScript has been added to the [RT-Thread package](https://packages.rt-thread.org/detail.html?package=pikascript).
-Under the programming language category, you can quickly use PikaScript by directly adding packages.
+PikaPython has been added to the [RT-Thread package](https://packages.rt-thread.org/detail.html?package=pikascript).
+Under the programming language category, you can quickly use PikaPython by directly adding packages.

-The PikaScript package supports **full RT-Thread BSP**.
+The PikaPython package supports **full RT-Thread BSP**.
 ![](assets/1638840464842-02580253-48dc-4dcc-94a4-e62f1b596b38.png)
 If you encounter compatibility problems during use, you can file an issue at [github](https://github.com/pikasTech/pikascript) or [ Forum](https://whycan.com/f_55.html) to ask questions.